IP Box

 | IP acquired from group company | Low (e.g. 30–50%) | 80% × 30–50% = 24–40% |

-Companies developing qualifying IP can simultaneously benefit from the 120% R&D super-deduction (for qualifying expenditure incurred during the development phase) and the IP Box (on the income generated once the IP is commercialised).
+Companies developing qualifying IP can simultaneously benefit from the 120% R&D super-deduction (for qualifying expenditure incurred during the development phase) and the IP Box regime (on the income generated once the IP is commercialised).
 These two regimes operate at different stages of the IP lifecycle and do not conflict.

 During development: 120% deduction on R&D costs reduces the taxable base during the investment phase.
 Post-commercialisation: 80% deduction on IP income reduces the effective tax rate on revenue to ~3%.

 Disclaimer: This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Tax laws change frequently.
 Consult a qualified Cyprus adviser for guidance specific to your situation.
+The information on this page is general guidance only and does not constitute legal, tax, accounting, immigration or financial advice.
+Specific advice should be obtained based on the facts of each case.